yiisoft/form/docs/guide/en/field-configuration.md

 ### With themes

-Alternatively, themes can be used.
-To apply the theme automatically, set default theme.
+Themes could be used in case you want to have multiple configuration sets and the ability to switch from one to another.
+To apply the theme automatically, specify it as default theme.

 ```php
 use Psr\Container\ContainerInterface;